ChaminW/MatrixMultiply/README.md

 ## Linux

 The GNU Compiler Collection may come with your distribution.
 Run `which gcc g++` to find out.<br>
-If that command does not output
+If that command does not output as below, you will require to install it.
 ```shell
 /usr/bin/gcc
 /usr/bin/g++
 ```

-you will need to install it.

 For RHEL-based distros, run `sudo dnf install gcc gcc-c++`.